-Sound quality of the side mounted speakers on this display had very good audio performance when compared to the typical mediocre sound of most flat panel TVs.
+The sound quality of the side mounted speakers on this display had very good audio performance when compared to the typical mediocre sound of most flat-panel TVs.
 The panel’s six driver array produced a decent stereo image along with good high and midrange sound definition.
 Adequate bass output, on the other hand, was definitely lacking from the TV’s small woofers.
 Adding a sound bar with a stand-alone subwoofer will bring out the “low-end” bass frequencies that are absent from the sets built-in speakers.

 HDTVs and More recommended.

 Check current price at Amazon

 • Excellent picture quality

 • Android operating system

 • PlayStation Now video game streaming